John Patler: Assassination of Rockwell and legal proceedings

 On August 25, 1967, Rockwell was shot and killed by Patler while seated in his car, parked in front of a laundromat in Arlington, Virginia.
 Rockwell was shot with a 7.63 mm broomhandle Mauser pistol.
 Patler was arrested half an hour later, about a mile (1.5 km) from the scene of the shooting.

 The police and prosecution argued Patler's motive was to get revenge on Rockwell for expelling him.
 Another possible motive was anger at Rockwell for not defending him from members of the party who insulted his ethnicity, especially Koehl and Pierce.
 Frederick J. Simonelli, author of a biography of Rockwell, doubted the latter motive, as Rockwell had actually favored Patler in this dispute.
 Another theory was vengeance for Rockwell having an affair with Patler's wife, though this was never mentioned at the trial, and after Patler learned of the affair he sent Rockwell a letter telling him he was fine with it.
 The prosecution also argued he had been the perpetrator of a prior assassination attempt in June of that year.

+Despite the evidence, several members of the far-right refused to believe that Patler had killed him, though most did.
+The evidence against him was primarily circumstantial.
 Despite a few unsubstantiated rumors about different members of the party organizing the murder and Patler's maintaining of his own innocence, Patler was convicted of first degree murder on December 16, 1967.
-The prosecutor requested a death sentence due to the premeditated nature of the slaying, but the jury recommended the most lenient sentence possible, 20 years.
+The prosecutor requested a death sentence, but the jury recommended 20 years.
 Patler was sentenced to 20 years in prison in December 1967 by Arlington Circuit Court Judge Charles Russell.
-The evidence against him was circumstantial.

-Patler was free on bail while appealing his murder conviction.
-In 1969, he won a $15,000 libel ruling against an American Nazi Party official who had told the FBI Patler had stolen the gun used to kill Rockwell.
-After losing his appeal to the Supreme Court of Virginia for murdering Rockwell, he was sent to prison in 1970.
-In June 1972, the Supreme Court of the United States unanimously turned down an appeal.
-Despite the evidence, several members of the far-right refused to believe that Patler had killed him, though most did.
+Shortly after being convicted, Patler appealed his murder conviction to the Supreme Court of Virginia and during his appeal process was out on bail.
+While free, Patler sued a member of the ANP for libel in 1969; the ANP member told the Federal Bureau of Investigation that the gun used in Rockwell's assassination had been stolen by Patler.
+Patler won the suit and received a $15,000 judgement.
+Patler's appeal against his murder sentence was unsuccessful, and he was sent to prison in 1970.
+He continued trying to appeal; in June 1972, the Supreme Court of the United States unanimously turned down an appeal.
 Patler was paroled in August 1975, having served less than eight years of his sentence.
 In 1976, he was charged with trespassing and possession of marijuana; his trespassing charge was later dismissed.
 After violating his parole, he received an additional six-year sentence.